rarimo/js-sdk/README.md

 ## Webpack Configs

-With Webpack 4 you don't need to do anything, but for Webpack 5 you have to add the following to your Webpack config:
+With Webpack 4 you don't need to do anything, but for Webpack 5 you must add the following code to your Webpack config:

 ```js
 module.exports = [